mikeshardmind/SinbadCogs/.github/CODE_OF_CONDUCT.md

 Those who violate the guidelines as written, as well as those who intentionally tow the line to violate the values expressed which these guidelines protect will be removed.

-The curent point of contact for any issues arising with this is sinbadcogs-conduct@michaelhall.tech This address will be monitored for so long as it is included as the point of contact.
+The curent point of contact for any issues arising with this is (No longer monitored email address) This address will be monitored for so long as it is included as the point of contact.
 Should it change at a later date, the new address will be reflected in this document.